 The prospect of no timetable for a return home left some tourists low on cash at the airport, being fed bowls of rice by airport staff."

-There's a long discussion on the Thai Visa forum (which is mostly moaning expats, but there is useful information there too!)
+There was a long discussion on the Thai Visa forum (which is mostly moaning expats, but there can be useful information there too!)

 Phuket Gazette, shame on you.
 No news since yesterday.
 Come on, this is NEWS, or does nobody work at the weekend??